umcu/dutch-medical-concepts/README.md

 | MedDRA Dutch | MDRDUT25_0 |
 | MeSH Dutch | MSHDUT2005 |

+More information on the sources can be found at: https://www.nlm.nih.gov/research/umls/sourcereleasedocs/index.html

-- For drug names some common synonyms are missing in these vocabularies.
-Therefore I also selected:
+- For drug names some commonly used synonyms in Dutch langague are missing in these vocabularies.
+Therefore I also selected the following English sources:
   - `ATC_2022_22_09_06`
   - `DRUGBANK5.0_2022_08_01`
   - `RXNORM_20AA_220906F`.
 - Also, it's useful to include other categories useful for remapping source ontologies (such as Dutch SNOMED -> English SNOMED -> UMLS).
-The selection of Dutch and English drug names is done in a Jupyter Notebook in a later step, so it's okay to include some more non-Dutch sources.
-In our use-case, we added the following concepts:
+The selection of Dutch and English drug names is done in a Jupyter Notebook in a later step, so it's okay to include some more non-Dutch sources in this step.
+At UMCU we included the following sources:
   - `SNOMEDCT_US_2022_09_01` (required for adding Dutch SNOMED terms in a later step)
   - `HPO2020_10_12`
   - `MTH`